-Originally used by the autistic community who were keen to move away from the medical model of autism, neurodiversity has become the term that encompasses a wider range of neurodiverse conditions and groups.
-The term has become more widely used by neurodivergent individuals as a means of empowerment, as well as to help promote the positive qualities many neurodiverse people possess.
+Originally used by the autistic community who were keen to move away from the medical model of autism, neurodiversity has become an umbrella term to describe the diverse ways of thinking and processing humanity has.
+The term has become more widely used by neurodivergent individuals as a means of empowerment, as well as to help promote the positive qualities many neurodivergent people possess.

 What is neurodiversity?

 First established in the 1990s by Australian sociologist Judy Singer, neurodiversity comes from the words neuro (relating to nerves or the nervous system) and diversity (a state of being diverse or very different).
-The term was first used by Singer who, on the autism spectrum herself, wanted a term to help describe and move towards neurological diversity becoming more widely recognised, accepted, and respected as differences, not defects.
+The term was first used by Singer who, on the autism spectrum herself, wanted to help neurological diversity become more widely recognised, accepted and respected as differences, not defects.

-Counsellor and coach Louise Taylor (MNCS (Accred), M) explains more about neurodiversity, including her own journey in embracing life as an autistic adult.
+Counsellor and coach Louise Taylor (MNCS (Accred), MA) explains more about neurodiversity, including her own journey in embracing life as an autistic adult.

-The term neurodiversity is used to describe those with neurodevelopmental differences, encouraging neurodivergent individuals to move away from some of the specific labels which may have negative connotations.
-Instead of focusing on perceived ‘deficits’, neurodiversity highlights that neurodiverse individuals brains work in a different way.
-That doesn’t mean that how they think or process things are ‘wrong’ - it’s just different from neurotypical ways of thinking.
+The term neurodiversity can help neurodivergent individuals move away from some of the specific labels which may have negative connotations.
+Instead of focusing on perceived ‘deficits’, neurodiversity highlights that neurodivergent individuals' brains work in a different way.
+That doesn’t mean that how they think or process things is ‘wrong’ - it’s just different from neurotypical ways of thinking.

 How common are neurodivergent conditions?

-An estimated one in seven people in the UK are thought to have neurodevelopmental differences - meaning the way that the way their brains learn, function and process information is different from neurotypical people.
+An estimated one in seven people in the UK are thought to have neurodevelopmental differences.
+This means the way that the way their brains learn, function and process information is different from neurotypical people.

-There are many different neurodiverse conditions currently included within the wider neurodiversity community.
+There are many different neurodivergent conditions currently included within the wider neurodiversity community.
 These include:

-Around 1-2% of the population in the UK are thought to be on the spectrum.
+Around 1-2% of the population in the UK is thought to be on the spectrum.
 Autism is a developmental disability that affects how someone perceives the world.
-Autistic people may have difficulties with communication, sensory sensitivity, may exhibit repetitive behaviours or have highly-focused interests.
+Autistic people may have difficulties with communication and sensory sensitivity.
+They may exhibit repetitive behaviours or have highly focused interests.
 It’s important to remember that autism is a spectrum, and each person may or may not exhibit ‘common autistic traits’.

 Now very rarely used as an official diagnosis, Asperger’s syndrome is considered a part of the broader term autism spectrum disorder (ASD) or autism spectrum condition (ASC).

 Affecting around 3-5% of children and 2% of adults in the UK, attention deficit hyperactivity disorder (ADHD) is a condition that typically affects someone’s ability to concentrate.
-This can show as in one of two ways: as inattentiveness, or as hyperactivity and impulsiveness.
+This can be shown in the following ways: inattentiveness and/or hyperactivity and impulsiveness.

 Nearly 10% of the UK are dyslexic.
-Considered to be a learning difficulty, those with dyslexia primarily experience difficulties with reading, spelling, and writing, but may also have trouble with spoken language, sequencing, motor skills, organisation, or memory.
+Considered to be a learning difficulty, those with dyslexia primarily experience challenges with reading, spelling, and writing.
+They may also have trouble with spoken language, sequencing, motor skills, organisation, or memory.

-It is thought that around 10% of the UK are affected by dyspraxia.
+It is thought that around 10% of the UK is affected by dyspraxia.
 Affecting movement and coordination, someone with dyspraxia may have difficulty maintaining balance, playing sports, or learning to drive a car.

 Affecting one's ability to understand and carry out basic maths processes, around one in 20 people in the UK have dyscalculia.

 A neurological condition that involves repetitive, involuntary movements and vocalisations (referred to as ‘tics’), Tourette’s syndrome affects around one in 100 children.
-Tics can vary greatly in complexity and presentation, ranging from vocal tics such as screaming, squeaking, coughing, or swearing, to physical tics such as jerking, blinking, shaking, hitting, or making offensive gestures.
+Tics can vary in complexity and presentation.
+They can range from vocal tics such as screaming, coughing, or swearing, to physical tics such as jerking, blinking, or shaking.

 Neurodiversity and mental health

-Research suggests that individuals who have a diagnosis of autism, dyspraxia, or ADHD are more likely to experience depression and anxiety.
-Autistic individuals have also been shown to have higher rates of eating and mood disorders, as well as obsessive compulsive disorder (OCD).
-However, there has also been much debate as to whether individuals experience distinct mental health conditions (such as generalised anxiety), or if the way certain difficulties experienced are misdiagnosed as a separate condition.
+Research suggests that those with a diagnosis of autism, dyspraxia, or ADHD are more likely to experience depression and anxiety.
+Autistic individuals have also been shown to have higher rates of eating and mood disorders, as well as obsessive-compulsive disorder (OCD).
+However, there has also been much debate as to whether individuals experience distinct mental health conditions (such as generalised anxiety), or if certain difficulties experienced are misdiagnosed as a separate condition.

 Neurodiversity and well-being

-Those in the neurodiverse community may feel pressured to conform to neurotypical standards or expectations, which can take its toll on their mental health.
+Those in the neurodivergent community may feel pressured to conform to neurotypical standards or expectations, which can take its toll on their mental health.
 Social masking (also known as social camouflaging) is frequently used by those on the spectrum, to try and appear ‘normal’ in social situations.
-This can include forcing or faking eye contact during conversations, imitating smiles or other facial expressions, all of which can be mentally draining and, over time, may negatively impact their overall sense of well-being.
+This can include forcing or faking eye contact during conversations and imitating smiles or other facial expressions.
+This can be mentally draining and, over time, may negatively impact their overall sense of well-being.

-In this video, counsellor Louise debunks the myths around neurodiversity and empathy, and discusses the challenges of double empathy.
+Here, Louise debunks the myths around neurodiversity and empathy.

 Neurodiversity in the workplace

-Many neurodiverse conditions are protected under The Equality Act 2010, as they are considered ‘hidden disabilities’.
-While each individual condition under the neurodiversity banner has its own unique set of challenges, common issues that can cause non-neurotypical difficulties at work include:
+Many neurodivergent conditions are protected under The Equality Act 2010, as they are considered ‘hidden disabilities’.
+While each individual condition under the neurodivergent banner has its own unique set of challenges, common issues that can cause non-neurotypical difficulties at work include: